Television in North Macedonia: IPTV

 On 17 November 2008, IPTV was officially launched when the country's first IPTV service, MaxTV, was launched by Makedonski Telekom.

+On 1 November 2023, Telekom Srbija officially launched it IPTV service, MTel streaming platform MOVE TV.

 Cable television

 Cable television is highly developed, with cable television penetration in Skopje at 67% of all households.
 There are 49 cable TV providers with the two majors A1 and Telekabel holding 80% of the market.
 The two majors offer cable television in both analogue and digital, and they have also introduced triple play at the beginning of 2007.